greiginsydney/Intervalometerator/docs/manually_download_images.md

 # Manually download images from the Intervalometerator

+The intvlm8r will automatically transfer images from the camera to its local storage, and then upload them to your designated location.
+See [step4-setup-upload-options.md](step4-setup-upload-options.md) for the required setup steps.

+Should you have a requirement to access the intvlm8r's photos NOW, here's how to manually download them.

 ## What software to use?

 <a href="https://filezilla-project.org/">_FileZilla_</a> is an open source FTP Client, distributed free of charge under the terms of the GNU General Public License.